see-for-yourself/bgdv-book/_posts/2024-10-15-appendix-a.md

 ## Installing Pandas and Numpy

-Pandas is an open source data analysis and manipuation tool.
+Pandas is an open source data analysis and manipulation tool.
 It has a dependency on Numpy, which is a widely used library for scientific computing with Python.
 Installing Pandas automatically installs Numpy.

 For more details about these libraries, see: